 A constructive evaluation process promotes quality instruction and is a fundamental element in a sound educational program.
-Evaluations and formal observations are designed to encourage common goals and to comply with the state's evaluation criteria and district policies.
+Evaluations and formal observations are designed to encourage common goals and comply with the state's evaluation criteria and district policies.
 Temporary and probationary teachers are evaluated twice a year and tenured teachers are evaluated every other year.

 Evaluations are conducted by the principal, who has been trained and certified for competency to perform teacher evaluations.
-Evaluations are based on the California Standards for the Teaching Profession, which include: Engaging and Supporting All Students in Learning; Creating and Maintaining Effective Environments for Student Learning; Understanding and Organizing Subject Matter for Student Learning; Planning Instruction and Designing Learning Experiences for All Students; Assessing Students for Learning; and Developing as a Professional Educator.
+Evaluations are based on the "California Standards for the Teaching Profession" which include the following: engaging and supporting all students in learning, understanding and organizing subject matter for student learning, assessing student learning, creating and maintaining effective environments for student learning, planning instruction and designing learning experiences for all students, and developing as a professional educator.